cesena/ghidra2dwarf/ghidra_jupyther/README.md

 ```bash
 python3 -m pip install ghidra-jython-kernel
 ```
-Then replace the file `repl.py` inside `<python3-dir>/Lib/site-packages/ghidra-jython-kernel` with the one provided in this folder.
+Then replace the files `repl.py` and `kernel.py` inside `<python3-dir>/Lib/site-packages/ghidra-jython-kernel` with the ones provided in this folder.

 ### Ghidra script
 Simply copy `jupyther_proxy.py` into the `~/ghidra_scripts` folder.